MataiMoorfield/ESP32-Sensor-Visualisation/README.md

 # ESP32 Sensor WebViz
 Display live data from an ESP32 on a locally hosted website or graphic user interface.
+Video on examples and how to use will be up soon [here](https://youtube.com/@Bot-Frenzy)

 # Uses
 - Live updates of UAV stats with responsive GUI